anuranbaka/OpenDTAM/README.md

 ========

 An open source implementation of DTAM

+Based on Newcombe, Richard A., Steven J. Lovegrove, and Andrew J. Davison's "DTAM: Dense tracking and mapping in real-time."

 On Ubuntu, you need the qtbase5-dev and libopencv-dev packages

 ## Build Instructions On Ubuntu 12.04 LTS